 Our FreedomPop Review

 FreedomPop’s data limits may be a bit lower than some other mobile broadband providers, but with add-ons and programs like Data Rollover and Data Top-Up, hitting your base data cap doesn’t mean you’re out until next month.
-If you live to stream videos and music, be aware that you’ll hit your data cap quickly.
-If you’re consistently a fierce data user, we recommend checking out carriers like Cricket Wireless, which offer unlimited data plans.
-Though FreedomPop does allow you to purchase or earn additional data, it just isn’t the same as having access to a completely unlimited plan.
+If you live to stream videos and music, you’ll hit your data cap quickly, so consistently fierce data users should check out a carrier like Cricket Wireless, which offers unlimited data plans.
+While FreedomPop does allow you to purchase or earn additional data, it just isn’t the same as having access to a completely unlimited plan.

-A Closer Look at Features
+A Closer Look at FreedomPop's Features

 |In Business Since||2011|